 General Damages / Non-Pecuniary Damages

 This head of damage represents compensation for pain and suffering, and loss of enjoyment of life.
-Please click here for court cases discussing the factors that courts consider.
-Generally speaking, the longer you suffer injuries as a result of an accident, the more compensation you will receive for this particular form of damage, provided that you have corroborating medical documentation.
-Many other factors are taken into consideration, however, such as your age, the severity of your injuries, and the effect that such injuries have had an all aspects of your life.
+Generally speaking, the longer you suffer injuries as a result of an accident, the more compensation you will receive for this particular form of damage, provided that you have corroborating medical documentation, and evidence of treatment visits.
+Many other factors are taken into consideration, however, such as your age, the severity of your injuries, and the effect that such injuries have had on all aspects of your life.